danielsollondon/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

         --current-vm-sizes "Standard_D8s_v3"
      ```

+## Cluster autoscaler with Virtual Machines Node Pools
+Virtual Machines node pools support [cluster autoscaler][cluster-autoscaler].
+This can be enabled using the flag `--enable-cluster-autoscaler` during cluster creation, while adding a new node pool, or in updating an existing manual node pool.

+### Create an AKS cluster with Virtual Machines node pools and cluster-autoscaler enabled
+- Create an AKS cluster with Virtual Machines node pools using the [`az aks create`][az aks create] command with the `--vm-set-type` flag set to `"VirtualMachines"` and with the flag `--enable-cluster-autoscaler`.

+The following example creates a cluster named *myAKSCluster* with a Virtual Machines node pool with a node pool size of "Standard_D4s_v3" minimum node count of 2, maximum node count of 5, and sets the Kubernetes version to *1.32.5*:

+    ```azurecli-interactive
+    az aks create \
+       --resource-group myResourceGroup \
+       --name myAKSCluster \
+       --vm-set-type "VirtualMachines" \
+       --node-vm-size "Standard_D4s_v3" \
+       --enable-cluster-autoscaler \
+       --min-count 2 \
+       --max-count 5 \
+       --kubernetes-version 1.32.5
+    ```

+### Add a Virtual Machines node pool with cluster autoscaler enabled to an existing cluster
+- Create a Virtual Machines node pools using the [`az aks nodepool add`][az aks nodepool add] command with the `--vm-set-type` flag set to `"VirtualMachines"` and with the flag `--enable-cluster-autoscaler`.

+The following example adds VIrtual Machines nodepool *myvmpool* to a cluster named *myAKSCluster* using virtual machine size of "Standard_D4s_v3":

+    ```azurecli-interactive
+    az aks nodepool add \
+      --resource-group myResourceGroup \
+      --cluster-name myAKSCluster \
+      --name myvmpool \
+      --vm-set-type "VirtualMachines" \
+      --node-vm-size "Standard_D4s_v3" \
+      --enable-cluster-autoscaler \
+    ```

+### Update a cluster autoscaler settings for a Virtual Machines node pool with cluster autoscaler enabled

+- Update the [cluster autoscaler][cluster-autoscaler] node count settings for a Virtual Machines node pools using the [`az aks nodepool update`][az aks nodepool update] command with the `--vm-set-type` flag set to `"VirtualMachines"` and with the flag `--update-cluster-autoscaler`.

+The following example updates settings for VIrtual Machines nodepool *myvmpool* in cluster named *myAKSCluster* using virtual machine size of "Standard_D4s_v3":

+    ```azurecli-interactive
+    az aks nodepool update \
+      --resource-group myResourceGroup \
+      --cluster-name myAKSCluster \
+      --name myvmpool \
+      --update-cluster-autoscaler \
+      --node-vm-size "Standard_D2_v3" \
+      --min-count 2 \
+      --max-count 5
+      ```

+### Update a Virtual Machines node pool from manual mode to cluster autoscaler enabled

+>[!Note]
+> Updating a manual mode Virtual Machines node pool to auto is only allowed when the node pool only has one manual scale profile.

+The following example updates VIrtual Machines nodepool *myvmpool* in the cluster named *myAKSCluster* from `Manual` mode to `Auto` mode:

+    ```azurecli-interactive
+    az aks nodepool update \
+      --resource-group myResourceGroup \
+      --cluster-name myAKSCluster \
+      --name myvmpool \
+      --enable-cluster-autoscaler \
+      --min-count 2 \
+      --max-count 5
+    ```

+ ### Disable cluster autoscaler in Virtual Machines node pool

+You can disable [cluster autoscaler][cluster-autoscaler], or change the cluster from `Auto` mode to `Manual` mode.

+The following example updates VIrtual Machines nodepool *myvmpool* in the cluster named *myAKSCluster* from `Manual` mode to `Auto` mode:

+    ```azurecli-interactive
+    az aks nodepool update \
+      --resource-group myResourceGroup \
+      --cluster-name myAKSCluster \
+      --name myvmpool \
+      --disable-cluster-autoscaler \
+    ```

 ## Next steps

 In this article, you learned how to use Virtual Machines node pools in AKS.
 To learn more about node pools in AKS, see [Create node pools][create node pools].